aprs438/aprs438.protocol/docs/source/index.md

 ESP32 [**tracker, text terminal and i‑gate firmware**](#esp32-firmware-downloads) adhering to these compression protocols is provided as well.

 :::{attention}
 This document is still subject to change.
-Check regularly for added clarifications and minor changes.
+Check regularly for changes and added clarifications.
 :::

 ```{toctree}